rumspring/rumspring.org/content/posts/rumspring.md

 **3. Financial transparency.** All church finances made available to all members of the church via a member portal and real-time API.

 **4. Real male leadership.** While many conservatives churches theoretically hold to orthodox views on gender, in practice the church has been entirely turned over to effeminate men who value feelings over the truth.
+Men have left the church in droves and for good reason.

 **5. Love feast.** Jesus gave his followers the Lord’s table as a meal.
 For the first couple hundred years of the church it was always practiced as a meal.
 Religious leaders turned an exciting, interactive meal into a vain ritual that can be controlled.
 Crackers and juice have nothing to do with what Jesus gave his people.